"Do you have any questions for me?"

 This is especially strong after a behavioral round because the entire interview was about how you handled past situations.
 Asking about feedback culture signals that you value growth.
 It also reveals whether the team has a healthy communication dynamic or if feedback only flows top-down.

-Questions to Ask in a Final Round
+Questions to ask in a final round

 By the final round, the company already believes you can do the job.
 They are deciding whether to choose you over the other finalists.
 Your questions need to match the stakes.